Aditya-9-6/maximus_desktop_assistant/README.md

 ## Deployment
 This project is configured for local deployment.
 # maximus_desktop_assistant
-an open ai desktop assistant which is used to help in  simple tasks
+an ai desktop assistant which is used to help in  simple tasks